rancher/rke2-docs/docs/reference/ai_conformance.md

 The [CNCF Kubernetes AI Conformance](https://docs.google.com/document/d/1hXoSdh9FEs13Yde8DivCYjjXyxa7j4J8erjZPEGWuzc/edit?tab=t.0) defines a set of additional capabilities, APIs, and configurations that a Kubernetes cluster MUST offer, on top of standard CNCF Kubernetes Conformance, to reliably and efficiently run AI/ML workloads.

-This document demonstrates how some of these requirements can be met.
-For the rest, please refer to the SUSE AI document (TBD).
+This document demonstrates how these requirements can be met using RKE2 v1.34.1+rke2r1.

 ## Support Dynamic Resource Allocation (DRA) ##